B4rtDC/MaxEntropyGraphs.jl/docs/src/index.md

 Common usage for each model is given in the [Models](./models.md) section.
 For additional use cases, check the specific model page or the API reference.

-*Note:* in allignment with the underlying theoretical framework, the graphs in the ensemble all have exactly the same number of nodes as the original network.
+*Note:* in alignment with the underlying theoretical framework, the graphs in the ensemble all have exactly the same number of nodes as the original network.

 # Installation
 Assuming that you already have Julia correctly installed, installation is straightforward.